Table of Contents

 If you like our tool bookmark it now as convert cups to grams.

 Cups to Grams Conversion

 By reading so far you have learned what is one cup in grams.
 How many grams is in a cup depends on capacity of the measuring plastic, the substance as well as the temperature and pressure conditions.
 We have created this page to clarify what is a cup in grams and hope you we have met our goal explaining the volume to mass conversion from cup to grams.

 Unless you are really into math we recommend using our calculator when it comes to the cups to grams conversion and go with legal cups if you don’t know in which unit your plastic has been calibrated.
 On our page grams to cups you can find additional information on the cups used in the different countries, along with links to further readings.

 We sum cups to gram up with the following image:

 If this article about grams in a cup and it’s converter has been useful to you then please let the world know about it by linking to us on your food blog and hitting the social buttons.

 As a side note: Our frequent conversions are:

-If you have any question regarding the conversion cups to grams let us know using the form below.
 We appreciate any feedback and will responds as soon as possible.